isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-cardio-dance/index.md

 The Brooks Ghost 12 is a versatile shoe that can accommodate various workouts including running, cardio dance, aerobics, and many other exercises.
 Thus, its one of the best shoes for cardio dance.
 It features a breathable and secure upper, responsive midsole, and an outsole that provides good traction.

 The upper of Ghost 12 features an engineered mesh that facilitates excellent breathability.
-The mesh is designed to accommodate [running during winter](https://pestpolicy.com/best-running-shoes-for-ice-and-snow/).
-The upper also wraps the feet securely and snugly.
+The mesh is designed to accommodate [running during winter](https://pestpolicy.com/best-running-shoes-for-ice-and-snow/).The upper also wraps the feet securely and snugly.
 The stretchy mesh provides extra support and comfort.

 The midsole features BioMoGo DNA that allows the shoe to adapt your gait, weight, and speed.
 The heel section around the lateral side boosts DNA Loft that contributes to the shoes high responsiveness.
 The BioMoGo DNA and the DNA Loft provide needed cushioning and exceptional heel to toe transition.